Humanitariansai/Lyrical-Literacy/Lullaby/README.md

 I'll create a README update for the Lullabize GPT that properly explains the sources and includes a "Try It" section at the top.

-# Lullabize GPT - Create Gentle Lullabies from Any Text
+# Lullabize GPT - Create Gentle Lullabies and Simple Songs from Any Text

 ## Try It!